This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Resourcing of Programs

-(45) The setting of course and program fees is the Vice-Chancellor's responsibility.
+(46) The setting of tuition fees is the Vice-Chancellor's responsibility.

 Authority to Promote a New Program

-(46) Preliminary marketing of a new program is permitted, with appropriate disclaimers, to domestic students and students studying off-shore only, following approval of the academic content of the program by Program and Course Approval Committee.
+(47) Preliminary marketing of a new program is permitted, with appropriate disclaimers, to domestic students and students studying off-shore only, following approval of the academic content of the program by PCAC.

-(48) New programs would usually need to receive appropriate Committee approvals by June in order for intakes to commence for the following academic year, to enable the University to meet its Commonwealth Government reporting requirements.
+(49) New programs need to receive appropriate Committee approvals by May for intakes to commence for the following academic year to enable the University to meet its Commonwealth Government reporting requirements.

 Top of Page